-The most revolutionary event of the 1760s was the passing of the Stamp Act by the British parliament – no single policy attracted as much criticism, incited as much action and stirred so many people.
-From the aristocracy down to out-of-work sailors scrambling for pennies in Boston, colonists rose up against this new tax with a unity never before seen in America.
-It helped popularise the best-known of the revolution’s catchphrases, ‘no taxation without representation’, a slogan that had been around since 1750 but was picked up and popularised by James Otis and Patrick Henry.
-Yet despite all the tumult, the passage of a stamp duty by Westminster was not unusual and probably not unfair.
-Stamp duties were not uncommon; this particular one aimed to raise a mere £60,000 to help offset the cost of defending the American colonies.
-At the time the act passed through parliament, one of the revolution’s most notable figures, Benjamin Franklin, was in London.
-Acting on instructions from home, Franklin petitioned the king and leading parliamentarians in opposition to the Stamp Tax.
-However there is also a suggestion that Franklin made sizeable purchases of the embossed stamp paper as an investment, thinking that despite the opposition in the colonies the implementation of the tax was inevitable.
+The most significant revolutionary event of the 1760s was the passing of the Stamp Act by the British parliament.
+No single policy attracted as much criticism, incited as much action and excited so many people.
+From the colonial aristocracy down to out-of-work sailors scrambling for pennies in Boston, colonists rose up against this new tax with a unity never before seen in America.
+It would popularise the best-known of the American Revolution’s catchphrases, ‘no taxation without representation’, a slogan popularised by James Otis and Patrick Henry.

 Yet for all the tumult, Westminster’s introduction of a stamp tax was not unusual and probably not unfair.

 Stamp duties had been around in Britain since 1689, introduced then as an emergency measure to fund wars.
 By the mid-1700s they were not uncommon, just as they are not uncommon today.
 The British public was certainly quite used to paying stamp duties on official documents.